 Pregnancy demands a tremendous amount out of a women’s body.
 Changes in posture, muscle strength, ligament stability and pelvic alignment, can leave lasting, painful changes such as pelvic or back pain.
 However, having a child doesn’t mean that you have to live with the painful changes forever, and most women can have significant improvements in their pain and function with physical therapy.

 Our physical therapists address the musculoskeletal components of pregnancy and postpartum issues, including incontinence, pelvic floor muscle dysfunction and prenatal joint/muscle dysfunction.
 Weakness, poor muscle coordination, abdominal strength or bladder habits may also contribute to musculoskeletal dysfunction.

-After evaluating the muscles, joints and/or nerves contributing to pain, our therapists will recommend modifications of posture and review proper body mechanics/bowel/bladder habits.
+After evaluating the muscles, joints and/or nerves contributing to pain, our physical therapists will recommend modifications of posture and review proper body mechanics/bowel/bladder habits.
 Other treatments include soft tissue massage, mobilization, stretching and core stabilization.